m4nr44j/nba-betting/README.md

 With the setup complete, you can now run the main script to find player prop opportunities.

 ### Timing:
 Run the script once per day.
-It's neccesary to run it >30 minutes before the first scheduled NBA game of that day.
+It's necessary to run it >30 minutes before the first scheduled NBA game of that day.
 This will allow enough time to get odds and injury data to run the models.
-The script will schedule a job to run the props for that game 30 minutes before the game starts (keep your computer open and the script running)
+The script will process all games for that day and generate predictions immediately.

 Execute the main script from your activated virtual environment: